hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/external-client/README.md

 This is a complete example presenting how to use Hazelcast cluster deployed on Kubernetes with Hazelcast Smart Client running outside of Kubernetes.

-This example assumes you have a running Kubernetes cluster (with external public IP) and the `kubectl` tool installed and configured.
+This example assumes you have a running Kubernetes cluster and the `kubectl` tool installed and configured.

 ## Configure Hazelcast cluster on Kubernetes